rodekruis/data-service-catalogue/docs/wl/site_suitability_assessment.md

     ---

-    Everything about site selection to identifying efficient locations for borehole drilling.
+    Everything about our support to the IFRC's eVCA for participatory community risk assessment.